Your Solutions. Their Protection.

 - Remove drugs from your medicine cabinet and hide them, lock them up or take them out of your house.

-- Safeguard all medicines that have to remain at home by monitoring quantities and controlling access.
+- SECURE and Safeguard all medicines that have to remain at home and MONITOR quantities and controlling access.

 - Take inventory by writing down the names and amounts of medications you currently have and regularly check to see if anything is missing.